FRRouting/frr/doc/user/bfd.rst

    Listen for BFD events on peers created on the interface.
 Every time a new neighbor is found a BFD peer is created to monitor the link status for fast convergence.

-.. clicmd:: no ip pim bfd

-   Removes any notification registration for this interface peers.

 .. _bfd-configuration: